-- attr : This specifies drawing colors.
-This is either a drawing attribute inumber, a drawing property list or following keyword: "atom", "molname," mol".
+attr: This specifies drawing colors.
+This is either a drawing attribute inumber, a drawing property list or following keyword: "atom", "molname, "mol".
 When a drawing attribute number or a drawing property list is specified, an atom is drawn with the drawing attribute.
 When "atom" is given, an atom is drawn with a different color for a different atom name, and if atomtypedic is then given, an atom will be drawn with the color specified by the dictionary object.
 In the case of "mol", even if a molecule name is the same as other molecules, the atoms of a different molecule are drawn with a different color.
-In "molname", an atom is drawn with a different color. - type : Drawing shape type is specified.
-One of the following words can be used : "point", "line", "ball", "ballstick", "stick", "rod", "volume".
+In "molname", an atom is drawn using a different color for a different molecule name or the attribute of moltypedic.

+type: Drawing shape type is specified.
+One of the following words can be used: "point", "line", "ball", "ball-stick", "stick", "rod", "volume".